 - 80% average market rent (AMR) for rental units

 Bill 23 received Royal Assent on November 28, 2023.
 The City is currently waiting for the updated regulation to be released by the Province to proceed with development and implementation of Brampton’s first Inclusionary Zoning framework.

-Inclusionary Zoning has been identified as a leading tool available to municipalities to mandate the provision of affordable housing through the development process.
-This helps to create mixed-income housing developments in Brampton, particularly in high-demand areas receiving significant investment where the market has not or may not deliver affordable options on its own.
+Inclusionary Zoning has been identified as a planning tool available to municipalities to require the provision of affordable housing through the development process in key, transit-supported locations.
+This helps to create mixed-income housing developments in Brampton, particularly in areas receiving significant transit investment where the market may not deliver affordable options on its own.
 By adopting Inclusionary Zoning, this is one way that Brampton can help create complete communities, where people of all incomes can afford to live, work and play.